 Liberal arts students need have no fear of being disadvantaged in the labor market by their choice of major...this study suggests that the liberal arts college may focus comfortably on producing "pure" liberal arts graduates; it does not need to promote careerism and vocationalism to improve the employability of its students.

-The study of Religion and Philosophy offers a unique window into human nature and world events.
+Our programs offer a unique window into human nature and world events.
 Religion, for example, has been a major force in human history; people continue to define themselves by religious communities and their rituals, practices, and festivals; and we can understand major events and conflicts in the world today only if we know their religious background.